 2. How Do You Get Around?
 There’s no driving the Ring Road without first renting a car, and there are a few factors to keep in mind when doing so.
 Do yourself a favor and book far in advance, spring for four-wheel drive, and add on the full insurance no matter how invincible you feel.
 Just be sure that you’re clear on the terms of coverage, aware of the deductible, and renting from a company that seems honest and established.
 (We had a stress-free experience with the Reykjavík outpost of Blue Car Rental.)

 3. Where Should You Stay?
 Accommodations on the Ring Road range from campsites to guesthouses to secluded country cabins, and each offers its own unique allure.
-Homes and apartments booked through Airbnb provide a welcome degree of autonomy and immersion, whereas the included breakfasts at hotels and guesthouses are a godsend in the land of $50 dinner entrées.
+Homes and apartments booked through Airbnb provide a welcome degree of autonomy and immersion, but the included breakfasts at hotels and guesthouses are a godsend in the land of $50 dinner entrées.
 So mix it up, try it all, and remember to book as early as humanly possible.

 4. What Is the Best Ring Road Itinerary?
 We drove the Ring Road in a counterclockwise loop, beginning and ending in Reykjavík.
 But there’s no harm in taking the opposite route instead—just be prepared for countless unscheduled photo-ops along the way.